1. What is capecitabine?

 When breast cancer has spread

-Capecitabine is used to treat breast cancer that has come back after previous treatment and has:
+Capecitabine is used to treat breast cancer that has come back (recurrence) after previous treatment.
+This could be:

 As part of a clinical trial